Squawk Box: 2011–present

 On July 8, 2011, Quintanilla left Squawk Box to become part of the new Squawk on the Street anchor team, following Haines' death on May 24 of that year.
 His new assignment began three days later, when he debuted with Melissa Lee and Simon Hobbs.
 Andrew Ross Sorkin of The New York Times, joined Kernen and Quick in order to succeed Quintanilla's anchoring duties.
 Sorkin made his debut as co-anchor July 18, 2011.

 On October 13, 2014, Squawk Box, along with CNBC's other trading-day shows, were launched in full 1080i high-definition as part of a network-wide switch to a full 16:9 letterbox presentation on that same day.

 On January 7, 2015, Squawk Box moved to a new street-side studio inside the Time-Life Building in New York City after almost two decades in New Jersey (at CNBC's original facilities in Fort Lee from its August 7, 1995, debut to October 10, 2003, and at CNBC's facilities in Englewood Cliffs from October 13, 2003, to January 6, 2015).

 On January 4, 2016, Squawk Box debuted a remastered version of its logo used since October 13, 2014.
 On February 8, 2016, both the Asian and European versions also started using the remastered Squawk Box logo.

 On November 14, 2016, it was officially announced by the NASDAQ that production of Squawk Box would be relocated to the NASDAQ MarketSite studio in Times Square; it began broadcasting from there on January 3, 2017.
-That same studio is also shared with CNBC's two other shows, Fast Money and Options Action (the latter airing on Fridays only; both shows are hosted by Melissa Lee).
+That same studio is also shared with CNBC's two other shows, Fast Money and Options Action (the latter aired on Fridays until its end in mid-September 2023; both shows are hosted by Melissa Lee).

 On November 15, 2017, Squawk Box moved downstairs to a new street-level studio overlooking Times Square, also at the NASDAQ MarketSite.

 On October 30, 2019, Squawk Box renovated its set at the NASDAQ MarketSite.
 The curved desk was replaced with a round anchor desk, a setup similar to the one the show had used when it aired from CNBC's Englewood Cliffs studios.
 New graphics and music were also introduced.

 Show times

 The program airs from 6 a.m. until 9 a.m.
 Eastern Time in the United States.

 It is relayed in its entirety live on CNBC Europe although it is sometimes partially pre-empted for local programming, particularly to cover European Central Bank interest rate announcements and the subsequent press conferences.

-In Asia, the show is aired in its entirety on CNBC Asia from Mondays to Fridays (vary between time to time during U.S. Daylight Saving Time and Standard Time).
-Also, it can be air in New Zealand from Tuesdays to Saturdays during Daylight Saving Time when U.S. is on Eastern Standard Time.
+It is aired in its entirety on CNBC Asia.